 Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or writeups) on the Group 1 Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in Loan Group 1 and principal payments required to be made on the Group 1 Notes by us, a hypothetical structure of six (6) classes of Group 1 Reference Tranches (the Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2, Class 1M-2H and Class 1B-H Reference Tranches) deemed to be backed by the Reference Obligations in Loan Group 1 has been established as indicated in the table set forth under "Transaction Summary-Group 1" above.
 Pursuant to the hypothetical structure, the Class 1A-H Reference Tranche is senior to all the other Group 1 Reference Tranches and therefore does not provide any credit enhancement to the other Group 1 Reference Tranches.
 The Class 1M-1 and Class 1M-1H Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H Reference Tranche and are senior to the Class 1M-2, Class 1M-2H and Class 1B-H Reference Tranches.
-The Class 1M-2 and Class 1M-2H Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H, Class 1M-2 and Class 1M-2H Reference Tranches and are senior to the Class 1B-H Reference Tranches.
-The Class 1M-1 and Class 1M-1H Reference Tranches and are senior to the Class 1B-H Reference Tranches.
-The Class 1B-H Reference Tranche is subordinate to all the other Group 1 Reference Tranche.
+The Class 1M-2 and Class 1M-2H Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H, Class 1M-1 and Class 1M-1H Reference Tranches and are senior to the Class 1B-H Reference Tranches.
+The Class 1M-1 and Class 1M-1H Reference Tranches and are senior to the Class 1B-H Reference Tranche.
+The Class 1M-1 and Class 1M-1H Reference Tranches and are senior to the Class 1B-H Reference Tranche.
 The Class 1B-H Reference Tranche is subordinate to all the other Group 1 Reference Tranches and therefore does not benefit from any credit enhancement.
 Each Group 1 Reference Tranche will have an initial Class Notional Amount indicated in the table set forth under "Transaction Summary-Group 1" above and the aggregate of the initial Class Notional Amounts of all the Group 1 Reference Tranches will equal the Loan Group 1 Cut-off Date Balance of the Reference Obligations in Loan Group 1.